ChristineLei/soul/doc/user-http_en.md

   }
    ```

-* Kick off your project, your interface interacts with gateway.
+* Kick off your project, your interface integrate with gateway.

-## gateway interacts with http request（（other language，not springMvc）
+## integration gateway with http request（（other language，not springMvc）

-* first of all, find the divide plug-in in `soul-admin`, then add selctor and regulator which will compare and screen the flux.
+* first of all, find the divide plugin in `soul-admin`, then add selctor and regulator which will compare and screen the flux.

 * if you don't know how to config, pls refer to [selector regulation introduction](selector.md)。